King-Mob/space-tube-app-service/README.md

 1. Open a room that you have previously set up with spacetube with your matrix client
 2. Send `!spacetube link` in the room you use spacetube in
-3. Spacetube will give you a link, click on the link
+3. Spacetube will give you a link with a link token and name in it.
+The link token is tied to your original matrix room and basically grants access to it.
+The name will be your display name on the web view of spacetube.
-4. You can now send message to the original room
+4. Follow the link.
+Once it loads, you can now send message to the original room using the textbox and button at the bottom
 5. Click on a message, and confirm you want to forward a copy to the shared spacetube
 6. You are using the web version of spacetube!